 Throughout the years, our attorneys have handled numerous cases where a client has slipped on someone else’s property and gotten injured.
 Most of those clients just assumed that whoever was the owner of that property would be automatically responsible for their injuries.
 However, the fact is, several factors must be proven before a property owner can be held responsible for a slip and fall, and throughout the years, legislation and case law has made it harder and harder to succeed on these claims.

 When you enter someone else’s property as an invitee, the owner of that property has a non-delegable duty to maintain the property in a reasonably safe condition.
-In addition, the property owner also has a non-delegable duty to correct or warn of known dangers or dangers the owner should have known about within the property: dangers that the invitee did not and/or could not have known about through reasonable care.
+In addition, the property owner also has a non-delegable duty to correct or warn of known dangers that the owner knew or dangers the owner should have known about within the property: dangers that the invitee did not and/or should could not have known about through reasonable care.
 That means the property owner must take reasonable steps to ensure the property is free from any type of potential injury causing dangerous condition.
 It further means that if a property owner knows or should know about a dangerous condition, the property owner owes the invitee a duty to warn of the dangerous condition.
 Further, Florida Statute (Fla.
 Stat.) § 768.0755 requires the injured individual to prove the property owner had actual or constructive knowledge of the dangerous condition and should have acted to remedy it.
 The statute then provides ways to prove constructive knowledge, such as proving:

 - The dangerous condition existed for such a length of time that, in the exercise of ordinary care, the business establishment should have known of the condition; or